sCarolina '25_Cover Image.png

 Starting on Oct.
 3 with 1931’s Dracula, the Carolina Theatre begins its month of the macabre, showcasing eight of Hollywood’s most iconic horror denizens, including a special showing of Rocky Horror Picture Show on Saturday, Oct.
 25 complete with prop bags and live character actors and a showing of the original Halloween on Halloween night.

-The schedule for the Carolina Theatre’s sCarolina Classic Halloween Movie Series is below.
+The schedule for the Carolina Theatre’s sCarolina entertainment series is below.
 We'll see you for a frightfully good time this October.

 Friday, Oct.
 3, 7 p.m.: Dracula (1931)